aws-powertools/powertools-lambda-java/docs/utilities/kafka.md

 ### Installation

-Add the Powertools for AWS Lambda Kafka dependency to your project:
+Add the Powertools for AWS Lambda Kafka dependency to your project.
+Make sure to also add the `kafka-clients` library as a dependency.
+The utility supports `kafka-clients >= 3.0.0`.

 === "Maven"